diagramsascode/diagramsascode/README.md

 [![Gitter](https://badges.gitter.im/diagramsascode/community.svg)](https://gitter.im/diagramsascode/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 *Diagrams as code* is a term used for storing the source of a diagram image as a text file.
+Examples are architecture diagrams, or diagrams showing a system's behavior or design.
-A generator tool like [PlantUML](https://plantuml.com/) generates an image from the text, and automatically layouts it.
+A generator tool like [PlantUML](https://plantuml.com/) then generates an image from the text, and automatically layouts it.
 According to the [ThoughtWorks Technology Radar](https://www.thoughtworks.com/radar/techniques/diagrams-as-code), a key benefit is that you can use version control on the text files.

 The diagrams as code project presented here has an additional advantage.